Table of contents

 DSCR Loan Terms and Structures

-DSCR loan terms define the key conditions for repayment, interest, and qualification—and understanding these terms is crucial to choosing the right financing for your investment strategy.
+DSCR loan terms define specific conditions for repayment, interest, and qualification.
+Understanding these terms is crucial to choosing the right financing for your investment strategy.
 Unlike conventional loans, DSCR loans focus on the property’s ability to generate enough income to cover debt payments rather than your personal financials.

 Repayment Periods